 A series of events caused the fortunes of IRF's investments in Greece to deteriorate.
 Continued austerity requirements, accompanied by political and business uncertainty - including capital controls and banking holiday - combined to create an extraordinarily difficult commercial environment, causing substantial deterioration in the value of the Company's investments.
-However, the underlying businesses in MIG demonstrated significant resiliency, and the business operations of MIG improved in 2016.
-As you can see from the below, MIG's EBITDA, on a consolidated basis, grew by over 6.9% in 2016 over 2015.
-EBITDA for business operations improved by almost 5.7% in 2016 over 2015.
-At the same time, the net loss shrank by almost 25%.
+Consequently, the underlying businesses in MIG declined significantly and the business operations of MIG deteriorated in 2017.
+As you can see from the below, MIG's EBITDA, on a consolidated basis, reduced by over 10.9% in 2017 over 2016.
+EBITDA for business operations reduced by almost 17% in 2017 over 2016.